Generalization of graph network inferences in higher-order graphical models: Methods

 We are interested in continuous graphical models with third-order interactions, and we propose to use our method as an approximate inference algorithm for this model class.
 We construct a dataset of random continuous PGMs with third-order interactions and evaluate the accuracy of our message-passing algorithm against an expensive sampling approach.
 For each inference problem, a factor graph is randomly constructed such that 3-factors are generated using the aforementioned WS-flex variant, and 2-factors are generated using the regular WS-flex algorithm.
 Each graph structure is parametrized by three numbers: the average outdegree of variable nodes to 2-factor nodes $k_2$, the average outdegree of variable nodes to 3-factor nodes $k_3$, and the rewiring probability $p$. $k_2$ is uniformly sampled from $[2,n-1]$, $k_3$ is uniformly sampled from $[2,\floor{(n-1)(n-2)/6}]$, and $p$ is uniformly sampled from $[0,1]$.
-An isotropic 4th-order base measure is added to ensure the joint density is normalizable:

-Bias parameters $\{b_{i,p}\}$ and interaction strengths $\{K_{ij}\},\{J_{ijk}\}$ are sampled from a standard normal distribution $\mathcal{N}(0,1)$.
-The strength of the 4th-order term and the inverse temperature were $\alpha=1.0$ and $\beta=0.3$.
+An isotropic 4th-order base measure is added to ensure the joint density is normalizable: The bias parameters $\{b_{i,p}\}$ and interaction strengths $\{K_{ij}\},\{J_{ijk}\}$ are sampled from a standard normal distribution $\mathcal{N}(0,1)$.
+The inverse temperature $\beta$ is chosen to be $0.3$.
 Note that this exponential family of distributions is not closed under marginalization: marginals are not in the same family as the joint.